- A high-yield savings account earns interest at a considerably higher rate than a regular savings account, as much as 10 times or more.

 People tend to set up savings accounts with the same financial institution where they have an existing checking account — typically out of convenience, since you can quickly and easily move money between accounts when needed.

-But, you can still set up electronic transfers between your checking account with your regular bank and an online-only bank’s high-yield savings account to simplify moving your money while taking advantage of the higher percentage yield of the high-yield savings account.
+But, you can still set up electronic transfers between your checking account with your regular bank and an online-only bank’s high-yield savings account to simplify moving your money while taking advantage of a higher percentage yield.

 Does a High-Yield Savings Account Make Sense for You?